Are my retirement benefits taxable?

 Local and state retirement systems: Milwaukee City Employees, Milwaukee City Police Officers, Milwaukee Fire Fighters, Milwaukee Public School Teachers, Milwaukee County Employees, Milwaukee Sheriff, and Wisconsin State Teachers retirement systems.

-Federal retirement systems: United States government civilian employee retirement systems.
-Examples include the Civil Service Retirement System and the Federal Employees' Retirement System.
+Federal retirement systems: United States government civilian employee retirement systems - the Civil Service Retirement System.

 Note: The following payments are

 not exempt from Wisconsin income tax: